Sturm is a labor and migration

 a national initiative, The Parishes Organized to Welcome Refugees

-(POWR) program, designed to assist 50 USCCB affiliates in establishing
+(POWR) program, designed to assist 52 USCCB affiliates in

-capacity-building and volunteer programs and developing program resources,
+maximizing volunteer capacity and developing new program resources.

-conferences and webinars.
-He markets the program’s success stories
+He markets the program’s success stories though a bi-monthly

-though a bi-monthly publication, electronic listserv, annual reports,
+publication, electronic listserv, annual reports, presentations and news

 2007-10 he was a Staff Consultant for